tigerfarm/arduino/Altair101/Processor/README.md

 #### Progress Status

-I have a sample program that can read and write to an SD card using the SD card module.
+I have a sample program that can read and write from/to an SD card using the SD card module.
 + I need to integrate it so that programs can be saved to the SD card and loaded from the SD card.

 Programs can be run, stopped, and stepped through using the processor development board.
-The following panel photo shows the placements: WAIT LED and the STOP, RUN, and STEP toggles.
+The following panel photo shows the LED and toggle placements for the WAIT LED and the STOP, RUN, and STEP toggles.

 <img width="360px"  src="StopRunStepWait01a.jpg"/>